mgenware/qing-dialog-component/README.md

 `;
 ```

-## Build instructions
+### Build Instructions

-- `yarn dev` builds the project in dev mode
+> This project uses [daizong](https://github.com/mgenware/daizong) to manage scripts.
+You need to run scripts through daizong via `yarn r <script>` or `npm run r <script>`.

-- `yarn build` builds and lints the project in production mode
+- `yarn r dev` compiles, and watches files in dev mode
-- `yarn serve` runs examples in browser (you have to build the project first)
+- `yarn r serve` runs the demo page in browser (you have to build the project first)
-- `yarn test` runs UI tests
+- `yarn r build` builds, lints and tests the project in production mode